 ‘Dojo Kun’ was designed by Roberto Pestrin and was first released as a multilingual version in 2015, published by Yemaia.
 In 2017 an English language only version was released that featured new revamped and changed artwork as well as components and contents.
 This was published under CMON Limited and Yemaia.
 A Spanish version followed on in 2018, published by Edge Entertainment.

 In a quick summary, ‘Dojo Kun’ is a martial arts fighting, tournament game using a “worker placement” mechanic.
 Each player manages a Dojo, Sensai, Senpai and a specific fighting discipline.
 Each player will recruit athletes and attempt to improve their stats, values and special moves through worker placement spaces, ready for entry into two tournaments.
-This is where the art of the fight gets interesting.
+This is where the best of designed and colourful art fighting without fighting comes to life and gets interesting.

 The tournament has its quarter-finals and semi-finals before seeing two athletes going head-to-head for the win.
 The tournament system uses a combination of custom dice and a kind of “push & pull” battle system referring to the rolled dice and athletes stats to move the markers.